pwestlin/UdpSplitter/README.md

 # UDP splitter
-Splits UDP-data from a port to two or more ports.
+Splits UDP-data from one port to two or more ports.